akhgarlab/moodle-question-generator-suite/README.md

 4. Use the sample template to understand the required format.
 5. Validate your data automatically.
 6. Export the Moodle XML file.
-Import the XML file into Moodle Question Bank.
-Configurable essay attachment file restrictions with support for common document, image, audio, video, and archive formats.

 ## 📁 Project Structure